oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

         // ...
     }
 ```

-The registry has to be notified that the model in use of some instance.
+In this case, the registry has to be notified that the model is in use by some instance.
 Otherwise registry can unexpectedly dispose
-the model, once all object-applicants got disposed.
+the model as soon as all object-applicants got disposed.

 The registry has a method to unbind life cycles of an instance and a model, in case model is not in use any more: